mmastrac/clitest/doc/src/control-structures.md

 *CLI/test* provides several control structures to help you write complex test scenarios.

-## Quoting

-Note that internal commands and control structures follow shell-style syntax, so quoting is significant.

-Single quotes (`'`) preserve the literal value of every character within the quotes.
-No characters inside single quotes have special meaning.

-Double quotes (`"`) preserve the literal value of most characters, but still allow for variable expansion (e.g., `$VAR` or `${VAR}`).

-Backslashes (`\`) can be used to escape the next character, preserving its literal meaning.
-This works both inside double quotes and unquoted text.

 ## For Loops

 The `for` block allows you to iterate over a list of values: